 ALD is a progressive disorder, and symptoms worsen over time.
 Progression of the childhood-onset form of the disorder is usually rapid, with death occurring within 2-3 years of the initial onset.
 Progression of adult-onset conditions is generally slower.

 There is no known way to prevent ALD when the disorder-causing gene mutations are present.
 Treatments such as stem cell transplants can significantly impact the disorder’s progression, but they are ineffective after neurological symptoms have begun.

 Parents with a family history of the disorder or who have had another child with ALD are advised to consult a genetic counselor to assess their risk if they plan to have another child.

 Adrenoleukodystrophy Caregiver Tips

 - Stay abreast of the latest research.
-Scientists are working hard to find effective treatments for ALD, and keeping up with the news can help you focus on the positive.
-In addition, the United Leukodystrophy Foundation provides regular updates and opportunities for research advocacy.
+Scientists are working hard to find effective treatments for ALD; keeping up with the news can help you focus on the positive.
+The United Leukodystrophy Foundation provides regular updates and opportunities for research advocacy.

 - Look for a community of families like yours.
-Online support groups allow you to share your experiences with others who are living with ALD.
+Online support groups allow you to share your experiences with others living with ALD.

 Adrenoleukodystrophy Brain Science

 The ABCD1 gene carries instructions for making X-linked adrenoleukodystrophy protein (ALDP).
 ALDP is involved in the process of transporting substances called very long-chain fatty acids (VLCFAs) into cell structures called peroxisomes, where the VLCFAs are broken down.
 When ABCD1 mutations impair the production of ALDP, leading to an abnormal accumulation of VLCFAs inside cells.